 Need some help?

 We offer business name consultation at Aeolidia, if you’d like some help coming up with and researching a business name.
 You will answer a questionnaire about what you think will work for you and your customers, words you like and don’t like, and the feel you’re going for.
-I’ll then brainstorm possible business names, making sure each has a decent domain name and isn’t being used by a competitor.
-Then you can go over my list and we refine from there.
+Our copywriter will then brainstorm possible business name ideas, making sure each has a good domain name and isn’t being used by a competitor.
+Then you can go over the list and we refine from there until we have the perfect name for your business (and once you have a name, we’d love to talk about your logo!).

 Here are some resources for looking into this further.